pablos123/environment/docs/bash-coding-standards.md

 ```

 `local` is function-scoped in bash, so re-running `local file` once per outer iteration is harmless.
 The uniform rule — one `local` per variable, immediately above its definition, no exceptions — is preferable to a special case for nested loops.

 ---

-## `main` function

-Every executable script defines a `main` function and ends with `main "$@"`.
-No exceptions, including three-line wrappers.
-The uniform shape buys three things:

-- Arguments enter the script in exactly one place.
-- Sourcing the file does not auto-execute it, which is useful for testing or for refactoring helpers out into a library.
-- Every script has the same shape, eliminating the "is this the kind that has a main?" cognitive load.

-Sourced libraries do not define `main` — their body *is* the init, and the rule's purpose (don't auto-execute on source) is moot for files whose only job is to be sourced.

----